 3. Damside

 Grasping the overall cost of living in Lancaster is a critical step for students who plan to call this thriving academic city their home.
 Financial preparedness is key to enjoying the diverse experiences Lancaster has to offer.
 On average, students can anticipate a monthly cost ranging from £700 to £1,000, which encompasses their basic expenses.
-However, the cost of student houses Lancaster are excluded from the estimated living costs.
-Lancaster student accommodation is a significant portion that can define one's budget, highlighting the importance of finding the right balance between affordability and comfort in the Lancaster accommodation landscape.
+However, the cost of student houses Lancaster is excluded from the estimated living costs.
+Lancaster student accommodation in the UK is a significant portion that can define one's budget, highlighting the importance of finding the right balance between affordability and comfort in the Lancaster accommodation landscape.

 1. Food & Groceries: £150 - £200 monthly